mateuszlesko/DNA-binary-data-coding/README.md

 Well it sounded to me like a crazy idea.
 But one thing got my attention the way of coding binary data into chromosomes.
 I came up with idea that it is excellent exercise to develop programming skill, or even maybe task for job interview.

-So the problem is: **we are given a integer number, and we need to convert its value to set of DNA's chromosomes.**
+So the problem is: **we are given a integer number [uint8], and we need to convert its value to set of DNA's chromosomes.**

 Here is my solution.
 Freely share your own concept of solving this task by folking my repository.